Most useful Commands

 - If the

-flag is omitted, namespace defaults todefault
+-nflag is omitted, namespace defaults todefault. - If the

-flag is omitted, ssh is to the pod. - If the
+-cflag is omitted, ssh is to the pod. - If the

-flag is used, ssh is to the container inside the pod.
+-cflag is used, ssh is to the container inside the pod.

-This command is very similar to the docker exec
+This command is very similar to the docker exec command.

 Common Use-Case: